Harsh-Sinha/n-body-simulation/README.md

 ./setup_env.sh
 ```

 Note: This script will call the `build.sh` script which builds and installs the solution.
 This script by default builds a release version with unit testing of my barnes hut algorithm disabled and perf profiling disabled.
 To use either of these you will need to edit the bash script and turn them from OFF to ON.
+You can ONLY have ONE enabled: either `-DPERF_PROFILING` or `-DENABLE_TESTING`

 The install directory is as the following:
 `install/` - this gets placed under the root directory of the repo